TBD54566975/incubation-dcx/README.md

 # Decentralized Credential Exchange (DCX)

 DCX is both a protocol and a software package.
-The DCX protocol is built into the software package and defines a generalized credential exchange protocol that out the structure and flow of messages between user agents and issuers via DWN protocols, DWN records and DWN subscriptions.
-The DCX package is a FOSS npm package that implements a "credentials in, credentials out" asynchronous web server to faciliate and manage interactions with corresponding DWN servers.
+The DCX protocol defines a process for verifiable credential exchange between user agents and issuers via DWN protocols.
+The DCX package is a FOSS npm package that implements the protocol in addition to a "credentials in, credentials out" asynchronous web server that manages protocol interactions between user agents and DWN servers.

 ## Goal

-Implement a well documented, abstractly designed npm package for developers to easily create DCX issuer servers.
-Merge the package into TBD's Web5 monorepo named `@web5/dcx`, so developers can `npm install` it into any javascript/typescript project to easily participate in the DCX protocol.
+Implement a well documented, abstractly designed npm package and merge it into the Web5 monorepo under the name `@web5/dcx`, so developers can `npm install @web5/dcx` into any javascript/typescript project and run a DCX server to participate in the DCX protocol.

 ## Package